Keeping Your Own Piano Journal

 Thoughts on the Art of Practice

-I am delighted to include this incredibly helpful post from the internationally acclaimed concert pianist, recording artist and teacher Philip Fowke.
+I am delighted to include this incredibly helpful post from the internationally acclaimed concert pianist, recording artist and teacher PHILIP FOWKE.

 I had the pleasure of working alongside Philip on the faculty of the Thinking Pianist course, where he shared this very wise advice.
 I was delighted that he asked me to publish this article, that his words of wisdom might reach a wider, ongoing audience.